The open floor plan has become extremely popular, but don’t underestimate the advantages of distinct rooms with real walls.

 3. It’s easier to stay connected.

-From an entertaining standpoint, an open floor plan keep the host engaged in the party.
+From an entertaining standpoint, an open floor plan keeps the host engaged in the party.
 When the living space becomes part of the food prep area, you don’t feel like you’re missing out on socializing.

 What You Compromise With An Open Floor Plan